Which nutrition certification is best for you?

 It is important to note that Precision Nutrition isn’t a certification in the traditional sense.
 That is to say, it isn’t recognized by an accrediting commission such as DEAC or the NCCA.

-And business is where this course really shines.
+And business is where this course really shines, as well as in the realm of improving your salary in fitness.

 The Precision Nutrition approach is aimed at helping you not only understand the intricacies of providing results-driven nutrition coaching, but it’s also going to help you accelerate your business.

-Since PN isn’t accredited, you might be wondering why we’re even mentioning it.
-Well, that’s because everyone mentions it, and usually in a positive light.
+Since Precision Nutrition isn’t NCCA-accredited, you might be wondering why we’re even mentioning it.
+Well, that’s because everyone mentions it, and usually in a positive light in terms of credentials.

 When a nutrition course is taught in universities, elevates pro athletes, and is offered by some of the most upmarket fitness clubs in the world, it might be worth looking into.